julio-cfa/julio-cfa.github.io/blog/write-ups/machines-devvortex.md

 ## Root Flag

 <p>The first thing we will run after logging into the machine is running "sudo -l".
-We will get the following:</p>
+We will get the following output:</p>

 ```bash
 sudo -l